Setralit: Production (Setralit process)

 Setralit production is two-staged.
 During the first step the raw material is being subjected to an aqueous ultrasonic procedure followed by washing and drying.
-During the second step of conditioning the so-cleaned Setralit-fiber is specifically threatened depending on its end use.
+During the second step of conditioning the so-cleaned Setralit-fiber is specifically treated depending on its end use.
 In general this step is merely mechanical (cutting, grinding, fibrillating etc.), but it can also be combined with a thermal or chemical treatment.
 The term Setralit process means the combination of two (or more) manufacturing steps in a row.
 Decomposition of the plant fiber bundles leaves the basic physical properties of the elementary fibers unaffected; therefore Setralit is still identified as a natural fiber.

 The chemical fiber extraction by ultrasound is controllable, as are the following conditioning processes.
 Thus the properties can be fitted to the requirements of the end products – within the range that nature of fiber allows.

 In principle, any plant fibers can be considered as raw material.
 However, bast fibers of annuals (flax, hemp, jute, kenaf et al.) are preferred.
 Appropriate are stem fibers of perennial plants (nettle, ramie), leaf fibers (sisal, abaca, cabuja, curaua) plus seed and fruit fibers (cotton, kapok, coir).
 In contrast, the application of the Setralit technique to herbage (bamboo, miscanthus, bagasse, cereal, rice and corn straw) and wood has only been explored rudimentarily.

 The Setralit techniques are applied either on crushed dry straw of bast fiber plants (mechanical fiber extraction) or on decorticated fibers (long fibers, flax tow).
 In the first case the fiber has to be separated mechanically, after the ultrasonic break-down, from its non-fibrous components (shives).
 As a benefit one gets clean shives as a byproduct which can serve as a raw material for high quality fiber powder.
 With the help of modified Setralit techniques the shives may also be upgraded separately.